benoitf/rmlm/README.md

 RamaLama is a Python-based CLI tool that may require additional Python dependencies and setup, especially on Windows.
 Native support on Windows can be tricky due to path and environment assumptions.

-To simplify this experience, **RMLM** acts as a thin wrapper that runs RamaLama using a containerized approach with **Podman** to ensure consistency across platforms.
+To simplify this experience, **rmlm** CLI acts as a thin wrapper that runs RamaLama CLI using a containerized approach with **Podman** to ensure consistency across platforms.

 ## 📦 Download